People often wonder what counselling will be like and what to expect, so I have answered some common questions here:

 How many sessions will I need?

 It’s hard to say.
+I can usually help my clients get good results in just a few sessions.
 Some people only need a few sessions and some people come for a few months.
 We can review our work every few weeks to see how things are going and to make sure you are still getting what you need from counselling.

 Is what I tell you kept confidential?